Vir0z4/svrp/README.md

 # Sony VAIO Recovery Patcher (SVRP)

-**This tool is not yet functional, and is under active development.**
+**This tool is not yet functional, and is under active development.
+It is estimated to be released in winter of 2022.**

-SVRP is a utility designed to patch and combine split WIM (.wim) files from Sony VAIO recoveries, in order to bypass Sony's model checks.
+*SVRP* is a utility designed to patch and combine split WIM (.wim) files from Sony VAIO recoveries, in order to bypass Sony's model checks.
 This tool can be used when the recovery discs refuse to install, as they were not made on the unit they are trying to be installed on.

 It can also patch .mod files, which allows you to install applications offered in some recoveries (applications are already present in the WIM).